Reviews You Can Rely On

 Analysis and Test Results

-In the past ten years, we've tested over 45 ultralight models in addition to hundreds of the best backpacks of all styles.
-The products we've included this year represent the cutting edge in ultralight technology.
+Over the past decade, we've tested hundreds of backpacks of all styles.
+The products we've included in this review represent the cutting edge in ultralight technology.
 If you're looking for larger frames and luxury padded waistbelts, look elsewhere; the packs in this review hardly resemble a traditional backpacking pack.
 Many exciting small brands have popped up in this category of outdoor gear over the past few years, as well as strong options from larger brands.
 We've had fun assessing their latest products.
 Here, we evaluate the top products available for multi-month thru-hiking adventures and shorter alpine trips focused on fast and light backcountry travel.

 When making an outdoor gear purchase, we often trade off one thing for another, and no one understands trade-offs better than an ultralight enthusiast.
 We all spend too much time “weighing” our options.
 Bringing a slightly thicker sleeping pad can mean foregoing powdered milk in the coffee- decisions, decisions.
 However, ultralight packs continue to get better and more comfortable as time passes.